browserstate-org/browserstate/typescript/examples/google/README.md

 This example demonstrates how to use BrowserState with Google Cloud Storage (GCS) to persist browser profiles in the cloud.

+## Status

+✅ GCS integration has been tested and works but requires more extensive testing in different environments.

 ## Prerequisites

 1. Create a Google Cloud Platform (GCP) project